 10. When done, serve with sour cream and/or applesauce.
 I like both!

-Three things: One, just talked with Ginger Zee and she said while working with a chef, he told her to throw a carrot in the oil while cooking and it will take out the fried smell you get.
+Three things: One, last time I saw her, I talked with Ginger Zee and she said while working with a chef, he told her to throw a carrot in the oil while cooking and it will take out the fried smell you get.
 Just put the carrot in the oil and let it go.
 I will DEFINITELY try it this time.
 Two.
 Barbara Gibbs just pointed out I've been pronouncing it all wrong, it's Lot-Kuhs, not Lat-Keys.
-Lesson learned.
-Two, in the video I flipped the first one and splattered hot oil all over.
+Brain cramp I guess.
+Three, in the video I flipped the first one and splattered hot oil all over.
 The was no Bueno.
 BE CAREFUL turning the patties over.
 I ended up using a fork to carefully flip the rest of them and I didn't splash any more.
 If you have a different way to make or fry, please let me know.
 I'm self-taught on these.
 Also, be careful flipping them.
 You don't want to splash the hot oil all over the place!
 Finally, whatever happened to my buddy, Dana?
 Well, she started a show on ESPN called Cold Pizza.
 She now works here.
 I hope we can get her to move over to ABC News one day!
-Have a great weekend!
+Have a great weekend!!!

 OTHER FAVORITES FROM BIG WEATHER